MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-windows.md

 3. Create a Widows VM in your Azure Stack.
 For instructions, see [Quickstart: Create a Windows server VM by using the Azure Stack portal](https://docs.microsoft.com/azure-stack/user/azure-stack-quick-windows-portal)

-4. From the Azure Stack storage account blob URL were you uploaded the archive file (*.tar.gz), download the file to your management VM.
+4. From the Azure Stack storage account blob URL where you uploaded the archive file (*.tar.gz), download the file to your management VM.
 Extract the archive to the directory `/usr/local/bin`.

 5. Connect to your VM.